 2008: Sportsmedia signs contract with GCap Media to provide sports and finance news bulletins for the Gold Network for two years.

 2009: Sportsmedia Bulletin Network grows to 106 stations and sign up the Jazz FM network to exclusively provide sport and finance bulletins.

-2010: Sportsmedia renews two-year deal with the Gold Network.
+2010: Sportsmedia renews sports news and finance news bulletins deal with the Gold Network.

 2011: Sportsmedia Bulletin Network grows to over 160 stations thanks to a large recruitment drive of Community Radio stations.
 Additionally, Sportsmedia becomes the exclusive provider of sport bulletins to Planet Rock.